TroJanzHEX/Auto-Filter-Bot/README.md

 * Bot will work now :)

-## Any bugs or errors or suggestions, report @TroJanzSupport
+## Any bugs or errors or suggestions, report at [TroJanzSupport](https://telegram.dog/TroJanzSupport)

 ## Installation